Fire breaks out at Russia's Novatek terminal on Baltic Sea | Headlines

 Fire breaks out at Russia's Novatek terminal on Baltic Sea

-Drozdenko did not say what caused the fire at the Novatek terminal at the all-season port in the Russian part of the Gulf of Finland, about 170 km (110 miles) west of St. Petersburg and 35 km from the Estonian border.
-Russian news outlet Shot reported on Telegram that residents in the area had heard a drone followed by several explosions.
+A fire broke out at a terminal of Russia's largest liquefied natural gas producer Novatek on the Baltic Sea, a regional official said on Sunday, amid reports of drone sightings in the area.
+"There were no casualties as a result of the fire at the Novatek terminal in the port of Ust-Luga.

-A fire broke out at a terminal of Russia's largest liquefied natural gas producer Novatek on the Baltic Sea, the governor of the Leningrad region said early on Sunday, amid reports of drone sightings in the area.
+A fire broke out at a terminal of Russia's largest liquefied natural gas producer Novatek on the Baltic Sea, a regional official said on Sunday, amid reports of drone sightings in the area.

-Russian news outlet Shot reported on Telegram that residents in the area had heard a drone followed by several explosions.
+Russian news outlet Shot reported on Telegram that residents had heard a drone followed by several explosions.
 St. Petersburg-based news outlet Fontanka said at least two drones were spotted in the sky flying towards St. Petersburg before the reports of the fire at the terminal.
+Three large international tankers were near the fire, although there were no reports of damage to them, Fontanka said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)